microsoftgraph/msgraph-sdk-design/graph-kiota/graph-kiota.md

     - Batching

 - Authentication Providers
-    - Use the `IAuthProvider` and  auth provider class from the Kiota Auth abstractions.
+    - Use the `IAuthenticationProvider` and  authentication provider class from the Kiota abstractions.

 #### Graph Service library specifications